- Off road parking

 Relax with breakfast on the balcony, or take the children for an evening paddle.

-Two bedrooms: 1 x super king-size double with TV/video, 1 x twin.
+Two bedrooms: 1 x super king-size double with TV/DVD, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Well-equipped kitchen with spacious living/dining room leading to outdoor wood decked balcony with garden furniture.

 - Electric wall heaters